BestTimesToVisit.com Logo

 safety

-Grenada is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially in St. George's after dark.
-Avoid walking alone on deserted beaches at night and keep valuables out of sight.
-Stick to well-lit areas and popular spots if you're out late.
+Grenada is generally a safe island, but like anywhere, it's wise to be aware of your surroundings, especially in St. George's after dark.
+Avoid walking alone on deserted beaches at night and keep valuables secure.
+Stick to well-lit areas and use reputable taxis.

 packing